apache/druid/docs/development/extensions-core/azure.md

 :::info

-To enable Azure for deep storage, explicitly enable it by setting `druid.storage.type=azure`.
+To use Azure for deep storage, set `druid.storage.type=azure`.

 :::